lucaong/jquery-machine/README.md

 Setting the state
 -----------------

-Let the events trigger the state transitions as you specified: you shouldn't use `$("#myelement").data("state", "myForcedState")` to set the state, because that puts the state machine out of sync.
+Let the events trigger automatically the state transitions as you specified: you shouldn't use `$("#myelement").data("state", "myForcedState")` to force the state, because that puts the state machine out of sync (`onExit` and `onEnter` don't get called).
 When needed, you can always trigger events programmatically via the jQuery function `.trigger()`.